Now can we fix California's school facilities?

 Periodically, schools need major renovation or outright replacement.
 School districts maintain their facilities through a combination of regular operating funds (the money that pays for everything from pencils to teacher salaries) and capital funds (the money for things that last years — usually raised by selling bonds).

 Construction takes time and money.
 California communities don't generally pay for school construction out of pocket.
-Instead, they borrow money from investors in the bond market, committing to pay it back from future property taxes.
+Instead, they borrow money from investors in the bond market, committing to pay it back using future property tax revenue.
 The process is roughly similar to taking a home loan.
 The state sometimes provides some help in the form of statewide school bonds.

 The role of state and local bonds for schools

-Let's back up a little.
+Let's back up even further.
 First, a few big points to understand:

 • Most school bonds are local.
 Most of the burden of school construction and maintenance is borne locally.
-Communities vote to authorize additional local property taxes so their school district can sell school bonds for a specific project or set of projects.
+Communities commit to pay additional local property taxes so their school district can sell school bonds for a specific project or set of projects.
 State law limits the amount of bond debt a school district may take on.
 This restriction is known as bonding capacity.

 To pass a local school bond, a community vote of at least 55% is required.
 It wasn't always so.
 Prior to 1978, only a majority was required, but California voters passed Proposition 13, raising level to a 2/3 supermajority.
 Voters amended the state constitution again in 2000 by passing Prop 39, which lowered the supermajority hurdle to 55%.